InsightSoftwareConsortium/ITKSphinxExamples/Documentation/Contribute/ContributeWithGit.rst

 To create a new example, first install `Cookiecutter`_::

-  python -m pip install cookiecutter
+  python -m pip install cookiecutter titlecase

 and make use of the Python script located in the binary tree (*/path/to/ITKSphinxExamples-build/Utilities*)::